Tiago-Carrico/Tiago-Carrico.github.io/README.md

 -

 Helvetica font was used due to being the closest free use font to the one used in the original Dynamicron tape sleeve (original is believe to be Neue Haas Grotesk).

+Text is offset to the right in order to better resemble a tape's sleeve back text.